Atono Chrome extension

 Flip feature flags

 Toggle feature flags to test or demo new functionality or quickly roll back changes in your application.
-The extension applies changes to the current application, environment, and if applicable, customer (for multi-tenant applications).
+The extension applies changes to the current application, environment, and, if applicable, the customer (for multi-tenant applications).

 To flip feature flags, you'll need the appropriate permissions, and the application must be integrated with Atono's feature flag system.